quicwg/base-drafts/draft-ietf-quic-http.md

   and receive HTTP responses.

 connection:
-: A transport-layer connection between two endpoints, using QUIC as the transport protocol.
+: A transport-layer connection between two endpoints using QUIC as the transport protocol.

 connection error: